 Cali bud could end up on the East Coast easier than you think.

-Cannabis commercial and home growers alike may be able to get their seeds from all over the country now, and not have to worry about breaking federal law.
-Before, because of federal illegality, cannabis seeds have been restricted to the state in which they were produced, so a strain bred and grown in one state, legally, could not go beyond that state’s boundaries.
+Cannabis commercial growers and home growers alike may be able to get their seeds from all over the country now and not have to worry about breaking federal law.
+Cannabis seeds were previously restricted to the state in which they were produced due to federal illegality, so a strain bred and grown in one state could not cross state lines.

 Where to buy weed seeds online in the US

 Right now, cannabis strains are somewhat isolated in the regions where they are bred and created, as they can’t be transported beyond state lines.
 For example, even though recreational weed is legal at the state level in both California and Oregon, moving a plant from one of those states to the other is illegal at the federal level.
 This means that people who grow and breed cannabis have to stay within the boundaries of a single state.

 That’s not to say that a strain bred in California won’t end up in Oregon—it happens all the time, but it is technically illegal, according to federal law.

 Many cannabis breeders and seed banks sell seeds throughout the US, but they operate in a legal gray area.
 Typically, seed producers say their seeds are sold for “novelty” or “souvenir” purposes, giving them a loophole to skirt the law.

 If cannabis seeds are found in the mail, they could be seized and the sender or receiver arrested; however, the fact of the matter is that seeds are very difficult to detect.
 Cannabis seeds are usually less than 14” in diameter and don’t smell like weed.
 A packet of 10 seeds is about the size of four quarters stacked.